vitamin d hair loss

 Read More: Does Hair Grow Faster in Summer?

-You can always take vitamin D supplements to avoid the risks of sun.
+You can always take vitamin D supplements to avoid the risks of sun damage.
 However, natural sunlight is much more beneficial to us.
 Studies have also found that the vitamin D you get from sunlight is longer-acting and stays in the body longer than supplements.

 There is also another option for getting this lifesaving nutrient.
 Even if you live in an area where there's not much sunlight, you can still sit under UV lights and get enough vitamin D levels required for a healthy body and fight depression if you suffer from Seasonal Affective Disorder (SAD).